Watering

 Water thoroughly and immediately.
 Use enough water to saturate the entire root zone — water until it drains freely from the pot's drainage holes.
 If the soil is extremely dry and hydrophobic, stand the pot in several inches of water and give it a full 30 minutes so the thick fleshy roots, not just the surrounding mix, have time to draw water back up before you pull it out.

 Expect curled leaves to slowly unfurl within 1–2 days of thorough rehydration.
-If curling persists after 3 days, inspect the root zone — roots that are very desiccated may have lost their ability to absorb water efficiently.
+If curling persists after 3 days, inspect the root zone — roots that are very desiccated may have lost their ability to absorb water efficiently and could need a second bottom-soak.

 If the pot is very small relative to the plant size and drying out in 1–2 days: repot into a container 1–2 sizes larger with well-draining mix.
 This increases the soil water reservoir relative to root demand.

 Recalibrate watering frequency: in summer, most Bird of Paradise plants need water every 7–10 days; in winter, once monthly.
-Confirm with a finger test before each watering — its large, fast-transpiring leaves make it forgiving of a slightly early water, but not of the prolonged drought that causes the splitting and browning seen here.
+Confirm with a finger test before each watering — its large, fast-transpiring leaves make it forgiving of a slightly early water, but not of the prolonged drought that causes the curling and premature splitting seen here.

 Prevention